notes on the poems

 Smith.
 A loser’s manual: reference is to “Life: a user’s manual”, translation of “La vie: mode d’emploi” by Georges Perec.>br>>br> Ayres.
 Soft clipping; “Soft Clipping is when the guitar signal / sine wave gets clipped in the feedback loop of an op amp.”
 Clipping is the loss of the part of a signal which is outside the capacity of some component.
 Guy Laroche: French brewer of perfumes for men.
 “A symbol of French classicism and elegance, Guy Laroche perfumes lead to a world of timeless seduction.“

 Angelus novus: “new angel”, a monoprint by Paul Klee.
-The print shows Kaiser Wilhelm II but the meaning referred to is more likely Walter Benjamin's interpretation of, or fantasy on, the picture (whch he owned at one time).
+The print shows Kaiser Wilhelm II in bird form but the meaning referred to is more likely Walter Benjamin's interpretation of, or fantasy on, the picture (whch he owned at one time).

 Pancucci.
 Facture: term for the means by which a painting is made.